SPANISH LANGUAGE CENTER

 - Credits: 3

-This course examines globalisation and the pursuit of social justice in the contemporary world through the lens of history and social sciences.
-It analyses the global and structural dimensions of various institutions, social movements, networks, and political campaigns organised within this context.
-The course encourages students to reflect on the unequal nature of the globalised world and the ongoing challenges to achieving greater social justice on a global scale.
+This course examines the concepts of globalization and social justice in the contemporary world from the historical and social sciences.
+It analyzes the global and structural dimensions of various institutions, social movements, networks, and political campaigns organized in the search for social justice in the context of globalization, in order for students to reflect on the unequal nature of the globalized world and the challenges to achieve greater social justice at the global level.

 - Level: B2